gennyble/fluffy-parakeet/README.md

  23:01
  Okay!
 I have figured out my idea.
 I'm going to go with the second one, the window collapsing, and it'll be great.
 A sidescroller where you use things around the level to prop up the window.
 They all have a strength and you have to keep up as long as you can.
 Maybe there'll eventually be a way to raise it back up a little.
 A little bottle jack?
 Mmmmm.

+ 23:24
+ thank you for the star, I live off of small bursts of dopamine apparently *(narrator: she's been broken by social media)*